informalsystems/tendermint-rs/docs/architecture/README.md

 If recorded decisions turned out to be lacking, convene a discussion, record the new decisions here, and then modify the code to match.

 Note the context/background should be written in the present tense.

+To suggest an ADR, please make use of the [ADR template](./adr-template.md) provided.

 ## Table of Contents